serdioa/shared-object-pool/README.md

 * `ConcurrentSharedObjectPool` - a generic-purpose implementation based on non-blocking data structures.
 This implementation is recommended in most cases.

-* `SynchronizedSharedObjectPool` - an implementation based plain Java synchronization.
+* `SynchronizedSharedObjectPool` - an implementation based on plain Java synchronization.
 This implementation is significantly simpler than the concurrent implementation, so it is faster when a pool may be simultaneously used only by a few threads, but the performance of this implementation